salyu9/Untitled.ConfigDataBuilder/README.md

 ```

 The exporter will be invoked when config data are reimported.
 This example exporter writes localization source to json files in streaming assets folder, which can be load at runtime.
 You can make your own exporter and integrate to your localization solution.

+- Sometimes after the config dll regeneration, script code may failed to compile due to config structure changes.
+The exporter type may not exists and exporting will fail.
+Just fix your code and do `Tools > Config Data > Reimport Data`, the localization source data will be exported.

 ### Recompile & auto reimport & play mode reload